Azure-Samples/MqttApplicationSamples/Setup.md

 ### Configure environment variables

-Create or update `az.env` file under MQTTApplicationSamples folder that includes the subscription, resource group, and the name for the Event Grid Namespace as follows:
+Create or update `az.env` file under MQTTApplicationSamples folder that includes an existing subscription, an existing resource group, and a new name of your choice for the Event Grid Namespace as follows:

 ```text
 sub_id=<subscription-id>